C2SM/extpar/doc/development.md

 Once all of the tests are passing, then they should notify the source code administrator that the pull request is ready for review and merging into the develop branch.

-### logging
+### Logging
 In case you want to add some additional prints in Extpar, please use the logger described below.

-CALL the built-in logger-functions in order to print messages or variables in the specific logfile of each Extpar executable The logger has three different levels of messages it can print:
+CALL the built-in logger-functions in order to print messages or variables in the specific logfile of each Extpar executable.
+The logger has three different levels of messages to print:

 1. logging%info(your_message): info-prints for better orientation during code execution, variables or other stuff.

-2. logging%warning(your_message): warnings, like wrong namelist-inputs, unsupported NetCDF version or problems with some data points.
+2. logging%warning(your_message): warnings, like wrong namelist-inputs, unsupported NetCDF versions or problems with some data points.

-3. logging%error(your_message, FILE,LINE): errors that occur during I/O, allocation, that requires an abort of Extpar.
+3. logging%error(your_message, __FILE__,__LINE__): errors that occur during I/O, allocation, that requires an abort of Extpar.

 As your_message needs to be a sequence of characters, use WRITE(message_text,*)var_x, 'is now', var_y